The Rise of AI Agents: From Chatbots to Autonomous Employees

 Claude Code has a built-in sub-agent system.
 The main agent acts as an orchestrator, automatically delegating tasks to specialised sub-agents - each running in its own context with a custom system prompt, specific tool access, and independent permissions.

-Out of the box, Claude Code includes built-in sub-agents:
+Out of the box, you get built-in sub-agents:

-• Plan - a research agent that gathers context before presenting an implementation plan
+- Plan - gathers context before presenting an implementation plan

-• General-purpose - a capable agent for complex, multi-step tasks requiring both exploration and action
+- General-purpose - handles complex, multi-step tasks requiring both exploration and action

 But the real power is in creating your own.
 Here's how: